Gain Reference Dialog

 Calibrate dose with last image

 If this option is selected, then for an unbinned or binned by 2 reference, the program will use the last reference image to calibrate electron dose for the current spot size (see Electron Dose Calibration ).
-On an FEI scope, the spot size will be normalized after you press the Yes button, in order for this to be as accurate as possible.
+On a Thermo/FEI scope, the spot size will be normalized after you press the Yes button, in order for this to be as accurate as possible.
 This may change the beam position and brightness, so there will then be a message box reminding you to check the size and centering of the beam.
 On some scopes, this is not necessary, and there is a property that can be set to suppress the message.
 Otherwise, if the message is too annoying and you really do not care about dose, then deselect this option.

 Autosave raw frames